-If you own property in New York, you need to know where your boundary lines are.
+If you own property, knowing where your boundary lines are is essential.
 If you don’t understand exactly where your boundary lines are and have the ability to prove it, conflicts can arise.
-To avoid problems with neighbors or commercial builders, schedule a boundary survey.
+To avoid problems with neighbors or commercial builders before they start or to resolve a current issue, schedule a boundary survey.

-Scalice is the go-to boundary surveying specialist in New York.
-With over 20 years of experience, our team delivers fast and detailed reports at competitive prices.
+Scalice is the go-to boundary surveying specialist, and you will be in experienced hands when you trust us with your surveying needs.
+With over 20 years of experience, our boundary surveyors deliver fast and detailed reports at competitive prices.
 Complete our online contact form to connect with our boundary surveying team now.
+Let us help you maximize and protect your property investment.

 What Is a Boundary Survey?

 A boundary survey, also known as a mortgage or title survey, is a standard plot outline.
 It establishes the perimeter of a property and ensures it matches its legal description.
-A completed boundary survey is a legal document.
-In New York, all professional surveys are insured by the New York State Licensure.
+A completed boundary survey is a legal document with a report that has several components, all of which we will make sure are accurately recorded.

-The survey outlines plot dimensions as well as permanent property improvements.
+The first component of your boundary survey report is the survey outline, which plot dimensions as well as permanent property improvements.
 This includes:

 - Swimming pools